Low-$T$ asymptotic expansion of the solution to the Yang-Yang equation: Several properties of the solution to the Yang-Yang equation

 \section{Several properties of the solution to the Yang-Yang equation}

-We start this section by recalling, for the reader's convenience, Yang-Yang's proof for the existence of solutions to \eqref{ecriture eqn YY}.
+We start this section by recalling, for the reader's convenience and self-sufficiency of the paper, Yang-Yang's proof for the existence of solutions to \eqref{ecriture eqn YY}.
 We also provide a simple argument so as to justify the uniqueness of solutions.
 We then push further the analysis of the objects involved in the proof of the existence of solutions what allows us to provide $T$-independent bounds for the zeroes of $\veps(\la)$.
 These bounds will play a role in the next section.